hehmdalolkek/blog/README.md

 # Blog
-A Spring Boot project.
+Spring Boot project.
 MySQL was used as a database, Flyway was used for migration.
 The project is built on: Spring Web MVC, Thymeleaf, Spring Data JPA, Testcontrainers.
+Internationalization in Russian and English.
-For security, Spring Security, OAuth2 were used - authorization was done using a form, Google and GitHub.
+For security, Spring Security, OAuth2 were used - authorization is performed using a form, Google and GitHub.

 ## Technologies
 * Java 21